enviodev/subgraph-to-hyperindex-query-converter-poc/README.md

 ### Known Issues

-1. **Hardcoded Where Clause**: The `where: {chainId: {_eq: "1"}}` clause is currently hardcoded for Stream entities
-2. **Basic Parsing**: Uses simple string parsing instead of a proper GraphQL parser
+1. **Basic Parsing**: Uses simple string parsing instead of a proper GraphQL parser
-3. **Limited Entity Support**: Currently optimized for Stream entities
+2. **Limited Entity Support**: Currently optimized for Stream entities
-4. **Order By**: `orderBy` and `orderDirection` parameters are extracted but not used in conversion
+3. **Order By**: `orderBy` and `orderDirection` parameters are extracted but not used in conversion
-5. **No Block Queries**: Time-traveling queries with `block` parameters are not supported as Hyperindex doesn't natively support historical queries
+4. **No Block Queries**: Time-traveling queries with `block` parameters are not supported as Hyperindex doesn't natively support historical queries
-6. **Data Limit**: Unless Hyperindex is configured via environment variables to support 5000 datapoints, the `limit` parameter should be set to a maximum of 1000
+5. **Data Limit**: Unless Hyperindex is configured via environment variables to support 5000 datapoints, the `limit` parameter should be set to a maximum of 1000
+6. **\_meta Queries**: Meta queries are limitted only to latest block number

 ### Planned Improvements

 - [ ] Use proper GraphQL parser for robust query handling
-- [ ] Make where clauses configurable per entity
-- [ ] Support for nested queries and fragments

 - [ ] Add support for variables and directives
 - [ ] Implement proper order_by conversion
 - [ ] Add comprehensive test coverage